CriLenine/RTS/README.md

 # My contribution

 I mainly worked on the resources managment / harvesting, as well as on the QuadTree to optimize character moves.

+#Known issues

+When playing against AI or with a low-performance device, the game quickly begins to lag and some latency is experienced.